 He concludes, “Prophets must be fearless, immune to the pressures of kings and crowds, aligned only with the breath of God.”

-The inspired writer of Hebrews left us a vivid illustration of this….
+The inspired writer of Hebrews knew this and gave us a memorable teaching on this subject….

 “The bodies of those animals whose blood is brought into the holy place by the high priest as an offering for sin are burned outside the camp.
 Therefore, Jesus also, that He might sanctify the people through His own blood, suffered outside the gate.
 Hence, let us go out to Him outside the camp, bearing His reproach” (Hebrews 13:11-13).